Carroll A. Campbell Jr.: Governor of South Carolina (1987–1995)

 As governor, Campbell coordinated the state's response to Hurricane Hugo in 1989.
 Campbell was also known for his role in luring BMW to build its first U.S. manufacturing facility in Greer, South Carolina.
 In recognition of his role, in 2002 it was announced that BMW had donated $10 million for a facility at the site of Clemson University's International Center for Automotive Research.
 Like nearly all such large donations, it came with naming rights: the company chose to call the new facility the Carroll A. Campbell Jr. Graduate Engineering Center.

 When Campbell was governor, the state was confronted with two major controversies shaking taxpayers' confidence in the trustworthiness of public officials.
 Allegations of financial mismanagement at the University of South Carolina led to university president James B. Holderman's resignation.
-Operation Lost Trust, a federal investigation of bribery and drug use allegations against members of the South Carolina legislature, led to convictions of twenty-seven legislators, lobbyists and others in a vote-buying scandal.
+Operation Lost Trust, a federal investigation of bribery and drug use allegations against members of the South Carolina General Assembly, led to convictions of twenty-seven legislators, lobbyists and others in a vote-buying scandal.

 During 1993–1994, Campbell was the chairman of the National Governors Association.

 Term limits prevented him from seeking a third term in the 1994 election.
-He left office with an unprecedented job approval rating of 72 percent.
+He left office with a job approval rating of 72 percent.

 Subsequent career

+Near the end of his term, there was speculation that Campbell would be a candidate for President of the United States in 1996.
+However, citing long odds and the lengthy commitment it would be, he announced he wouldn't run on June 3, 1994.
 From 1995 to 2001, Campbell was a Washington, D.C. lobbyist, serving as president and CEO of the American Council of Life Insurers.
-Campbell briefly considered running for U.S. President in 1996, but concluded that the fundraising hurdles were too high.

-Following his decision not to run for president that year, Campbell was mentioned as a possible vice presidential running mate for Bob Dole but was ultimately passed over in favor of Jack Kemp, the former U.S. Representative from New York's 31st congressional district and United States Secretary of Housing and Urban Development under President George H. W. Bush.
+Following his decision not to run for president, Campbell was mentioned as a possible vice presidential running mate for Bob Dole.
+Campbell even used the speculation to convince South Carolina legislators to support Dole.
+He was ultimately passed over in favor of Jack Kemp, the former U.S. Representative from New York's 31st congressional district and United States Secretary of Housing and Urban Development under President George H. W. Bush.

 In 1998, Campbell and former South Carolina First Lady Lois Rhame West became the co-chairs of Winthrop University's first capital campaign.
 Under Campbell and West, the campaign raised more than $30 million.

+In 2001, Campbell declined offers from George W. Bush to serve as U.S. Ambassador to Saudi Arabia or the U.S. Ambassador to Australia due to a lack of interest.